-Current Microbusiness Limitations
+Current Microbusiness Licensee Limitations

 150 Plant Cap

-The initial microbusiness license did allow for small scale caregivers and cultivators to join the licensed cannabis business community, however, these microbusinesses were only able to operate at a plant volume of 150 plants.
-This may seem like a large number for a small business, but in fact it is not and taking into account startup grow times, a 150 plant limit often results in microbusiness owners having empty shelves.
+The initial microbusiness license did allow for small scale caregivers and cultivators to join the licensed cannabis business community; however, these microbusinesses were only able to operate at a plant volume of 150 plants.
+This may seem like a large number for a small business, but in fact, it is not, and taking into account startup grow times, a 150 plant limit often results in microbusiness owners having empty shelves.

-Unable to Purchase From Licensed Marijuana Growers
+Unable to Purchase from Licensed Marijuana Growers

 Outside Processor Products Restricted